andrewdex/ng5-search-component/README.md

 ## Movie Database - REST - `https://www.omdbapi.com`
 https://www.omdbapi.com is used to retrive movie data, which is served by the Movie Service written.
+There might be some slowness due to the limitations of this FREE api, but feel free to bind a local data storage in case you need to switch data source.

+#Future Development

+- Fall back data source for AutoCompletion as a Service